Right Triangle Side and Angle Calculator

 - Enter the side lengths.
 Our right triangle has a hypotenuse equal to 13 in and a leg a = 5 in.

 - Missing side and angles appear.
 In our example, b = 12 in, α = 67.38° and β = 22.62°.

 How many lines of symmetry does a right triangle have?

 If a right triangle is isosceles (i.e., its two non-hypotenuse sides are the same length) it has one line of symmetry.
 Otherwise, the triangle will have no lines of symmetry.

 Can a right angled triangle have equal sides?

 No, a right triangle cannot have all 3 sides equal, as all three angles cannot also be equal, as one has to be 90° by definition.
 A right triangle can, however, have its two non-hypotenuse sides be equal in length.
 This would also mean the two other angles are equal to 45°.

 Are all right triangles similar?

-All right angled triangles are not similar, although some can be.
-They are similar if all of their angles are the same length, or if the ratio of 2 of their sides is the same.
+Not all right angled triangles are similar, although some can be.
+They are similar if all their angles are the same length, or if the ratio of 2 of their sides is the same.